 But this transition evoked tremendous guilt, so the con men of advertising were there every step of the way to assist the process.
 And they knew the power of images, especially the power of the return of the repressed.

 Long before, wrote Phillip Slater, civilization had invented artificial scarcity by restricting the availability of something that theoretically isn’t scarce – sexual gratification.
 Although most societies do this to some extent, capitalism takes it much further.
 Advertising attaches sexual interest to inaccessible, nonexistent or irrelevant objects and motivates people to work endlessly for rewards that may never come.
 Throughout the 20th century, the American genius of marketing has been to associate images of the unattainable female body with consumer products.
 Crazy-making.
-Slater, however, writes,
+Slater, however, wrote,

 …there is no way to gratify a desire with a symbol… an emotional long shot that will never pay off.
 They will work their lives away to achieve a love that is unattainable.